Applications

 Applications must be made online through the MTU Cork School of Music website.

-I made a mistake on my application / forgot to include something!
+I made a mistake on my application / forgot to include something / not sure if the form submitted correctly!
 What should I do?

-Please email Thomas.Doyle@mtu.ie before the closing date to update your record.
+Please email Thomas.Doyle@mtu.ie before the closing date to have your record updated.

 I am a fifth-year student and was not able to participate in the TY Programmes last year.
 Can I still apply?